 What is the California Consumer Privacy Act?

 The California Consumer Privacy Act (CCPA) broadly expands the rights of consumers and requires businesses within scope to be significantly more transparent about how they collect, use, and disclose personal information.
-The CCPA was signed on June 28, 2018, is effective January 1, 2020, and enforcement is slated to begin no later than July 1, 2020.
-It has many similarities to the GDPR, from its extraterritorial reach to its expansive rights for individuals, and will impact tens of thousands of businesses worldwide that have customers or employees located in California.
+The CCPA was signed on June 28, 2018, went into effect on January 1, 2020 and began enforcement on July 1, 2020.
+It has many similarities to the GDPR, from its extraterritorial reach to its expansive rights for individuals, and impacts tens of thousands of businesses worldwide that have customers or employees located in California.